Samsung/tizen-docs/docs/application/dotnet/guides/applications/service_application.md

   If set to `true`, the application restarts whenever it terminates abnormally.
 If the application is running, it is launched after installing or updating the package.

-  >[!NOTE]
-  > This attribute is not supported on Tizen wearable devices.
-Since Tizen 2.4, this attribute is not supported on all Tizen devices.
-Because of this, the `auto-restart` attribute used in a lower API version package than 2.4 is ignored on devices with the Tizen platform version 2.4 and higher.

 - `on-boot`

   If set to `true`, the application launches on boot time, and after installing or updating the package.
 The application does not start, if this attribute is removed after updating the package.

-  >[!NOTE]
-  > This attribute is not supported on Tizen wearable devices.
-Since Tizen 2.4, this attribute is not supported on all Tizen devices.
-Because of this, the `on-boot` attribute used in a lower API version package than 2.4 is ignored on devices with the Tizen platform version 2.4 and higher.

 The following table defines the behaviors resulting from the attribute combinations: